foodfight/showz/whats-cookin/episode_31.md

 We're continuing to evolve Ridley as we develop a soon-to-be open source Chef Orchestrator.
 More to come

+Chef Openstack updates on [Matt Ray's blog](http://leastresistance.wordpress.com/2012/10/23/chef-for-openstack-status-1022/), [matt's presentation at openstack summit](http://www.slideshare.net/mattray/chef-for-openstack-openstack-fall-2012-summit)
+There is a lot of development underway with numerous patches making their way into master for both Openstack release Essex and the newest release, Folsom.

+The Chef for Openstack [mailing list](http://groups.google.com/group/opscode-chef-openstack)

 ### Upcoming Meetup Groups and Events

 ###  Special Offers